FuYinovo/Minecraft-NBT-Parser/README.md

 # Introduction

-This is a tool that helps loading & construct tree-structured Minecraft NBT files in C# projects.
+This is a tool that helps loading, creating & editing Minecraft NBT files in C# projects.

 # Process

 - ✅ Serialize
 - ✅ Construct Tree-structured
+- ✅ Deserialize
+- ✅ Create
+- ⬜ Delete
 - ⬜ Change
-- ⬜ Delete
-- ⬜ Add
-- ⬜ Deserialize

 # Using

-## Print tree-structured
+### Parse NBT File

 1. Load NBT file as a **byte Array**